SelvaganapathyPari/Telegram-Shipment-Tracking-Bot---Python-Supply-chain-project/README.md

-## Real-Time Shipment Tracking Tool using  Telegram Bot
+## Shipment Tracking Tool using  Telegram Bot
 In this Python project we are designing a Telegram Bot that will interact with truck drivers and help supply chain professionals to track your shipments easily.

 ## Solving a problem which i have faced many times